 • Physical Therapists – help patients maintain strength during treatment or recover after treatment or surgery.

-• Tumor Board – An interdisciplinary team that meets the center once a month.
-Discussed individual patient cases to discuss the best possible course of treatment for that patient.
+• Tumor Board – An interdisciplinary team that meets at the center once a month to discuss individual patient cases to ensure they receive the gold standard of treatment.

-• Support Groups – Individuals who know first-hand what you or loved ones are experiencing and can share vital feedback and support.
+• Support Groups – Hosted by an experienced, oncology-certified nurse to ensure patients are supported and surrounded by individuals who know first-hand what you or loved ones are experiencing and can share vital feedback and support.

 Convenience: A range of comprehensive services – including both radiation and chemotherapy – is available at the center, which is located next door to Memorial Health Meadows Hospital.